CuiZHIQ/MADGCN/README.md

 ## Introduction

-This is the official implementation of our paper: [MADGCN: A Meteorology-Aware Spatio-Temporal Graph Convolutional Netowrk for Long-term Air Pollution Forecasting](https://github.com/CuiZHIQ/MADGCN).
+This is the official implementation of TKDE 2026 paper: [MADGCN: A Meteorology-Aware Spatio-Temporal Graph Convolutional Netowrk for Long-term Air Pollution Forecasting](https://github.com/CuiZHIQ/MADGCN).

 In response to escalating global air pollution, air quality forecasting has garnered significant attention.
 Spatiotemporal graph convolutional networks have emerged as a leading approach.
 However, existing methods face limitations in modeling long-term dependencies, integrating meteorological variables, and lack large-scale datasets.
 To address these challenges, we introduce **LargeAQ**, a new large-scale air quality dataset, and propose the **Meteorology-Aware Decoupled Spatio-Temporal Convolutional Network (MADGCN)**.
 MADGCN jointly addresses long-range temporal modeling and meteorological context integration for accurate and robust air pollution forecasting.